Yasashari/Smart-Contract-Vulnerabilities---Security-/README.md

     uint256 y minimum number is 0 . but if y = 2-3 = -1 .
 But it eventually becomes 2**256 -1 .
 This is underflow

     likewise unit128 , uint64 , uint32 , uint16, uint8 can be overflow and underflow

+ ### Preventive Methods of Arithmatic Overflow & Underflow
+    Use SafeMath openzappling library for arithmatic operations.

+ ## Selfdestruct attack

+    if your contract have address address(this).balance solidity command this might be a vulnerability.

+ ### Preventive methods of selfdestruct attack

+    If you want to get the balance then its better to declare a uint varibale balance and set it to balance += msg.value .